On the prehistory of growth of groups

 To encode a sequence $(a_k)_{k \ge 0}$ of integral numbers, several types of series or functions can be used, and the best choice depends on the subject.
 One choice is the \textbf{ordinary generating function} of the sequence $(a_k)_{k \ge 0}$:

-Whenever possible, in particular when $\Sigma(z)$ converges for $z$ small enough, we like to identify the ``simple function of analysis'' of which $\Sigma(z)$ is the Taylor series at the origin.
-Of particular interest are the series which sum up to a rational function, or an algebraic function.
+When $\Sigma(z)$ converges for $z$ small enough and whenever possible, we like to identify the ``simple function of analysis'' of which $\Sigma(z)$ is the Taylor series at the origin.
 The book \cite{FlSe--09} is a very rich source of examples and theorems on these generating functions.

 An early example occurs in a letter of Euler to Goldbach dated September~4, 1751.
 The letter is reproduced partly in \cite[Section~I.1]{FlSe--09}, and in full in \cite[Letter 154, Pages 489--491]{Euler}.
-(In \cite[Section 1.2.9, Page~87]{Knut--97}, Knuth mentions two older generating functions introduced by de Moivre, and by Euler for the numbers of partitions of integers.)
+(In \cite[Section 1.2.9]{Knut--97}, Knuth mentions three earlier appearances of generating functions by de Moivre, by Stirling, and by Euler in connection with numbers of partitions of integers.)
 In his letter, Euler considers the number $c_k$ of decompositions of a convex $(k+2)$-gon in triangles; set moreover $c_0 = 1$.
 The generating function of $(c_k)_{k \ge 0}$

 is algebraic.
 (Euler does not consider our $c_0$, and writes $a$ instead of our $z$, so that his series sums up to $\frac{ 1 - 2a - \sqrt{1-4a} }{ 2aa }$.)
-The numbers $c_k$ are now known as Catalan numbers, and often written $c_k = \frac{1}{k+1} \binom{2k}{k}$.
+The numbers $c_k$ are now known as Catalan numbers, and are often written in terms of binomial coefficients: $c_k = \frac{1}{k+1} \binom{2k}{k}$.
 For $214$ different kinds of objects that are counted using Catalan numbers and for a historical survey, see \cite{Stan--15}.